 For more information on how PLS operates, including information on all four teams, please see the section below.

 The GPS team oversees the systematic integration of gender considerations into the policies and strategies of the Institute.
-The team focuses its efforts through the USIP Gender Framework (hyperlink) and offers technical support in the planning, design, implementation and evaluation of USIP’s programs and projects.
+The team focuses its efforts through the USIP Gender Inclusive Framework and Theory and offers technical support in the planning, design, implementation and evaluation of USIP’s programs and projects.
 GPS also takes an active role in USIP’s external outreach as an international thought leader on gender, peace, and security topics.
 The team does this by contributing to policy-shaping processes in Washington and by facilitating global partnerships among gender experts, practitioners, government organizations, civil society, and academia.
 All of these efforts help ensure a cross-sectoral approach to gender in peacebuilding, which in turn helps USIP achieve its mission.

 The Global Policy team leads the Institute’s policy engagements (within the U.S. Government and internationally) to enable foresight, insight and action on the most pressing global challenges to attaining peace.